mybooking-es/api360degree/README.md

 Please note that you cannot initiate a freetext message with WhatsappAPI.
 Instead, you must use a pre-approved template.

+It is a Ruby port of https://github.com/chatwithio/php-360degree-template-message-send improved with header, footer and buttons parameters.

 ## Getting a 360degree API Key

 You can get one from here: https://tochat.be